L'Orfeo

 Monteverdi’s Groundbreaking Masterpiece on Fate and Music.

 Curtis Opera Theatre opens its thrilling 2025–26 series with L’Orfeo, Monteverdi’s groundbreaking masterpiece that reshaped opera.
-Inspired by the Greek myth, this timeless tale follows Orpheus, a musician whose love for Eurydice drives him to challenge fate itself.
+Inspired by the Greek myth, this timeless tale follows Orpheus, a musician whose love for Euridice drives him to challenge fate itself.
 Renowned conductor David Stern leads the cast of rising opera stars in acclaimed director and playwright John Matsumoto Giampietro’s production.
 Premiered in 1607, L’Orfeo merges Renaissance polyphony with Baroque drama, its stunning score brims with passion and beauty, placing raw human emotions at its core.
 More than 400 years later, this legendary work remains as powerful and moving as ever.

 CLAUDIO MONTEVERDI, music